netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 ```

 Once running, you can cycle to different views using the left / right arrow keys and change the displayed enrichment columns using the page up / down keys.
-Also, to adapt to your screen height, you can increase / decrease the number of displayed flows using up / down arrow keys.
+Also, to adapt to your screen height, you can increase / decrease the number of displayed flows using the up / down arrow keys.

 ![subnets]({page.image('cli/subnets.png')})